-When your air conditioner in Opelika fails, it can be hard to know if it’s a sign for an AC repair, or if a replacement would be a smarter option for the long term.
+When your air conditioner in Auburn and Opelika fails, it can be hard to know if it’s a sign for an AC repair, or if a replacement would be a smarter option for the long term.
 The answer isn’t the same for every homeowner.
 For instance, a system that has been serviced regularly could be a realistic candidate for an AC repair because it will almost certainly have a longer lifespan than another system that hasn’t been serviced.
 Many other factors should be taken into account in addition to this.
 We’ve got some questions that can help lead you.

 How old is your system and how often are you repairing it?